jeffwiroj/simple_ssl/README.md

 ## Evaluating Self-supervised Learning Algorithms on the PathMnist Dataset
-- The goal of this project is to use 10% of the labeled training data to finetune the linear layer of a classifier, while using only the images of the remaining 90% to pretrain some backbone network.
+- The goal of this project is to pretrain the backbone of a NN using recent SSL algorithms on 90% of the training set and finetuning the network on 10% of the training set.
 For this project, I used resnet34 as the backbone network.

 - This dataset diverges from the standard evaluating datasets(Imagenet, Cifar, etc.).